 CFUW Ontario Council policy incorporates resolutions as passed by Ontario Council, CFUW, and GWI

-Ontario Council Policy Resolutions in chronological order
+Ontario Council Policy Resolutions in reverse chronological order

 Housing for all through sustainable and mixed urban development in Ontario (2018)

 RESOLVED that the Ontario Council of the Canadian Federation of University Women (CFUW OC) urges the Government of Ontario and municipal governments to cooperate through laws, bylaws and policies to guarantee that plans for redevelopment and new development for housing, and land use intensification, ensure that a full range of mixed income housing be integrated in urban communities.

 RESOLVED that the Ontario Council of the Canadian Federation of University Women (CFUW OC) urges the Government of Ontario and municipal governments, in cooperation with First Nations, to ensure that, where urban areas expand beyond current boundaries, urban growth is sustainable and protects parks, crown lands, First Nation communities, river basins and wetlands, farm lands and designated green spaces.

 Age Discrimination in Ontario Employee Benefit Programs (2016)